neil-power-hs/aws-lambda-sample/README.md

 Here we will create an S3 bucket and folder to hold the AWS Lambda artifacts.

 a.
+In your browser, navigate to `https://console.aws.amazon.com/billing/home?#/account`.

+b.
+Copy the account number you see next to `Account Id:` into the `terraform/env/staging.tfvars` file, on the following line:
+    `account = "<your-account-number>"`

+c.
 Choose a unique name for your S3 bucket, into which the Lambda files will be placed.
 The bucket name has to be unique across all buckets in AWS S3.

-b.
+d.
 In the `gradle.properties` file, replace the `<your-bucket-name>` with a unique bucket name for the project.
     `bucketName=<your-bucket-name>`

-c.
+e.
 From the root directory of the project, run `./gradlew createS3Resources`.
 This will create an S3 bucket with the name above, as well as a folder in the bucket for the Lambda resources.

-d.
+f.
 After creating the bucket, you should place your bucket name into the `terraform/env/staging.tfvars` file, on the following line:
     `bucket = "<your-bucket-name>"`

 Now we have an S3 bucket and folder, into which our Lambda code will be placed.